onzfonz/comp227/src/content/0/en/part0d.md

 And press the tab key to autocomplete any folders and folder paths as you type so that you don’t misspell things as you go along.
-Another
-other option you have is, if you are on your computer, to use windows explorer to get to the directory where you want to download the project, and then right-click and select *Git Bash Here*.
+Another option you have is, if you are on your computer, to use Windows Explorer to get to the directory where you want to download the project, and then right-click and select *Git Bash Here*.
-If you are on windows and using the new [Terminal](https://github.com/microsoft/terminal), you can also click the folder from explorer and drag the folder from windows into Terminal to have it automatically type the path for you.
+If you are on Windows and using the new [Terminal](https://github.com/microsoft/terminal), you can also click the folder from Explorer and drag the folder from Windows into Terminal to have it automatically type the path for you.
 Once you are inside the correct place that you want to be, then you can move on.
-Lastly, one of the last ways to do this is merely via Webstorm.
+Lastly, one of the last ways to do this is merely via WebStorm.
 You can right-click on your project and say ***Open In->Terminal***, and the terminal will open down below.

 ### Learning the git commands in bash